National Assembly Building of Vietnam: Furniture

 Dien Hong Room consists of 2 floors, the front has 2 large screens of 100 inch size.
 Room using 1,200 m2 wooden wall; about 4,100 m2 metal ceiling.
 On the meeting table of delegates is attached modern electronic submersible joystick, which clearly states the functions of each key such as: speaking, voting, agreeing, disagreeing, with language keys, score card slot list and headphones.
 The entire wooden table top of the meeting room is manufactured in Vietnam.
 Tầng 1 của phòng họp được lắp đặt 604 ghế ngồi họp của đại biểu.
 The chairs, variants of the Sensó RT, are exclusively designed by Figueras International Seating Company for the National Assembly House and manufactured in Spain.
 Cream-colored leather seats, which can be rotated 360 °, although the seat is fixed to the floor, but can still move forward and back.
 The seat will automatically move back to its original position when there are no more occupants at the end of each session.
 The second floor was installed 339 Sensó model seats for the press and attendees.
 All seats are fitted with modern communication equipment.

 The building has more than 700 sets of wooden doors, partitions using aluminum frames, soundproof glass walls, plasterwork and wood cladding.
-All stone walling works are made from abroad and are hung up by bearing racks.
-In addition, also produced and installed about 8,000 sets of tables, chairs, furniture for working rooms and meeting rooms.
+All stone walling works were made abroad and are hung on bearing racks.
+In addition, about 8,000 sets of tables, chairs, furniture were produced and installed for work rooms and meeting rooms.
 The toilet system uses domestic ceramic equipment manufactured by Viglacera.

 The lighting system of this project has about 21,000 interior lighting sets with incident lighting and escape directions, and lighting control systems.
 The working environment is designed to be light and ensures a reasonable view, taking interior light down from the roof and from the recesses.
 Nowhere in the National Assembly House is directly exposed to sunlight, even in the West, thanks to the combination of the sunshade system, the design of solid aluminum trim (outside the aluminum and glass frame) and Automatic vertical system.
 The building has two sets of very large crystal chandeliers: one hanging from the ceiling of the Diên Hồng room weighs about 6 tons, the other in the Great Hall weighs about 4.5 tons, both fully built from Italy.